Mach's principle and the origin of the quantum phenomenon: Example

 Therefore, there is no need to consider that the total kinetic energy is getting negative or the particle is having some imaginary momentum.

-An alternate explanation to the phenomenon can be that the particle will stop when the kinetic energy and the potential energy of the particle will be the same.
-Therefore, suppose the particle stops at a distance $x$ and at $x$ , $E=V_{0}$
+An alternate explanation to the phenomenon can be that the particle will stop when the kinetic energy becomes equal to the potential energy.
+If the particle stops at a distance $x$ then at $x$ , $E=V_{0}$.
+According to 4 dimensional model total energy of the particle is